 The IPCC definition of TCR is : “Transient climate response (TCR) is defined as the average temperature response over a twenty-year period centered at CO2 doubling in a transient simulation with CO2 increasing at 1% per year[Randel et al. 2007]”.

 This is a model derived value calculated by drip feeding CO2 into the atmosphere while keeping all other variables constant.
-It is only be the temperature rise since pre-industrial times when CO2 levels reach 560 ppm if nothing else changes.
+It can only be the temperature rise since pre-industrial times when CO2 levels reach 560 ppm if nothing else changes.
 Lewis & Croc then try to untangle TCR from the observed temperatures by unfolding model derived forcings (CO2,NO2,aerosols etc.) and find that TCR lies in the range 1-2C with a most likely value of 1.35C.
 They are then criticised for doing this because they “rely” too much on observations !

 For a similar reason I am also concerned about the reasoning behind why RCP8.5 emissions scenario results in a forcing of 8.5 W/m2 by 2100.
 This emission scenario “business as usual” results in CO2 concentrations reaching about 900 ppm by 2100.
 I assume that models have been used to calculate that this scenario results in a final net forcing of 8.5 W/m2.
 However those same models implicitly must have built in climate sensitivity in order to derive that forcing.
 The emission scenario not only covers CO2 but also other anthropogenic GHGs (methane, NCO, CFC)